18F/federalist-design/research/beta2/beta2_interviewguide.md

 * Let's say you decided not to make these changes, what would you do? / Let's say you decided not to save your changes, what would you do?
   * *[Looking for how people think about "Cancel"]*
 * Your corrections look great.
 What would you do to preview your changes?
   * *[Looking for how and where people expect to see their changes.
-ASK DEV: Can you preview from the page itself?
+ASK: Can you preview from the page itself?
 Or do you need to go back to the pages view to preview the entire site?]*
 * Your Contact Us page is looking great.
 What would you do to make sure it's part of your live / published site?
   * *[Looking for how people understand and think about unpublished vs published pages.
 ASK: What's the status on this differentiation?]*